 Dr. Pastor speaks frequently on issues of demographic change, economic inequality, and community empowerment and has contributed opinion pieces to such outlets as the Los Angeles Times, the San Jose Mercury News, the San Francisco Chronicle, the Sacramento Bee, the Huffington Post, and many others.

 Dr. Pastor received the Civic Entrepreneur of the Year award from the California Center for Regional Leadership, currently serves as a Public Member of the Strategic Growth Council in California, and previously served as a member of the Commission on Regions appointed by California’s Speaker of the State Assembly and as a member of the Regional Targets Advisory Committee for the California Air Resources Board.

 In 2012, he received the Liberty Hill Foundation’s Wally Marks Changemaker of the Year award for social justice research partnerships.
 Pastor’s current research is looking at the last several decades of economic, social, and environmental transformations in California – and what they can tell us about the road ahead for the U.S.

 Dr. Pastor holds an economics Ph.D. from the University of Massachusetts, Amherst, and is the inaugural holder of the Turpanjian Chair in Civil Society and Social Change at USC.

-The call will be moderated by Michael Lerner, PhD, President of Commonweal and Vice-Chair of CHE.
-The call will late 60 min and be recorded for archival purposes.
+This call was moderated by Michael Lerner, PhD, President of Commonweal and Vice-Chair of CHE.
+The call lasted 60 min and was recorded for archival purposes.